The First 7 Days After a Stroke: A Guide to Recovery & Care

 Why Do Survivors Experience Sleep Problems?

-Rest patterns often become unpredictable after an event like this.
-Individuals may find it difficult to reach deep sleep, wake frequently during night hours, or feel drained and fatigued throughout day.
-Nights can become restless, leaving lingering exhaustion.
-Several factors contribute to these disruptions, including changes in routine, emotional strain, physical discomfort, and adjustments in daily activity levels.
+Rest patterns often turn unpredictable after an event like this.
+You might struggle to reach deep sleep, wake up often at night, or feel worn out and low on energy once morning comes.
+Nights can feel restless, with fatigue lingering long after you get up.
+Several factors play a role, including shifts in routine, mental strain, physical discomfort, and altered activity levels.

 Brain damage: Injuries to certain areas within the head can interfere with natural regulation of sleep cycles.
 These regions control internal timing that signals when alertness should peak and when fatigue should occur.
 When these zones are affected, normal patterns of falling and staying asleep can become irregular, making consistent rest difficult to maintain.